-El Cajas National Park is located in southern Ecuador and features a tundra vegetation on a spectacular jagged landscape of hills and valleys.
+El Cajas National Park is located in southern Ecuador and features tundra vegetation on a spectacular jagged landscape of hills and valleys.
 This results in a spectacular landscape where the outcrops alternate with a myriad of lakes and lagoons in the páramo of Cajas.

 El Cajas National Park

-The Qhapaq Ñan, Andean Road System (Inca road system) crosses the park and is a vestige of the road linking Tomebamba with "Tambo de Paredones" (Molleturo), on the strategic route between the highlands and the coast.
+The Qhapaq Ñan, Andean Road System (Inca road system) crosses the Park and is a relic of the road linking Tomebamba with "Tambo de Paredones" (Molleturo) on the strategic route between the highlands and the coast.

-Humidity, low temperature, and high altitude with low atmospheric pressure create an ecosystem that accumulates organic material in the soil that is able to retain water.
+Humidity, low temperature, and high altitude with low atmospheric pressure create an ecosystem that accumulates organic material in the soil that can retain water.

-The high grassland ecosystem (páramo) contains plants suitably adapted to it, 19 of them endemic to El Cajas.
+The high grassland ecosystem (páramo) contains plants suitably adapted to it, 19 endemics to El Cajas.
 The dominant plant is straw grass (Calamagrostis intermedia).

-Above 3,300 m (10,800 ft) the quinua (Polylepis) or 'paper tree' forest can be found.
-It is in forests such as these that a second protected population of the rare Fuchsia campii, in the Onagraceae family, is predicted to live, as it has also been found in another nearby national park of similar ecological characteristics.
+Above 3,300 m (10,800 ft), the Quinua (Polylepis) or 'paper tree' forest can be found.
+In forests such as these, a second protected population of the rare Fuchsia campii, in the Onagraceae family, is predicted to live.
+It has also been found in another nearby national park of similar ecological characteristics.

-- the South American condor, of which only 80 remain throughout all Ecuador
+- the South American condor, of which only 80 remain throughout all of Ecuador

 - the curiquinga, a large black and white raptor

-- the largest hummingbird of the world, the giant hummingbird (Patagona gigas), which lives only on agave flowers
+- the largest hummingbird in the world, the giant hummingbird (Patagona gigas), lives only on agave flowers

-Overall, 44 mammalian species have been identified in the park.
-Species include types of opossums, cats, and bats.
-Also there are pumas, coatis, weasels, skunks, foxes, porcupines, pacas, shrews, rabbits and other rodents.
+Overall, 44 mammalian species have been identified in the Park.
+Species include various types of opossums, cats and bats.
+In addition, there are pumas, coatis, weasels, skunks, foxes, porcupines, pacas, shrews, rabbits, and other rodents.

-Endemic are the Cajas water mouse (Chibchanomys orcesi) that belongs to the group Ichthyomyini and Tate's shrew opossum (Caenolestes tatei).
+Endemic species include the Cajas water mouse (Chibchanomys orcesi) that belongs to the group Ichthyomyini and Tate's shrew opossum (Caenolestes tatei).

 At least 17 species of amphibians live around the lagoons of El Cajas.
-This includes those of the genera Atelopus, Telmatobius, Gastrotheca, Eleutherodactylus, and Colostethus.
-The high variety of amphibians suggest the presence of a diversity of insects, as they are a chief amphibian food source.
+This includes the genera Atelopus, Telmatobius, Gastrotheca, Eleutherodactylus, and Colostethus.
+The wide variety of amphibians suggests the presence of a diversity of insects, as they are a chief amphibian food source.